KienHuynh/multi-agent-delivery/README.md

 TWODIM EUCLID DISCRETE
 ```

+**In each of these above problem types, we can specify two types of source/destination geometry.**

-Sources and targets can be points:
+They can be points:
 ```
 SINGLE_POINT
 ```